-Your toddler who is rather shy or one who is already the life of any gathering.
+Whether your toddler is rather shy or one who is already the life of any gathering.
 No matter where your child falls on this spectrum, he or she will benefit from age-appropriate opportunities to socialize.
-Socialization, in fact, is an important part of your child’s development overall — with social milestones helping your child to “manage personal feelings, understand others' feelings and needs, and interact in a respectful and acceptable way.”
+Socialization for toddlers, in fact, is an important part of your child’s development overall — with social milestones helping your child to “manage personal feelings, understand others' feelings and needs, and interact in a respectful and acceptable way.”
 Read on to learn how socialization benefits toddlers.

-By age 2, your child will probably still want to engage more with you than others, but will probably also begin participating in parallel play.
+Your child will probably still want to engage more with you than others at age two, but will probably also begin participating in parallel play.
 This means your child will start to play while being side by side with someone else, rather than interactively playing with the other person.
 You may start to hear your child insist that a toy is his or her — so now is the time to step up the process of role modeling how to share.
 He or she may want to engage with more people now, but may still be slow to feel comfortable with someone not seen very often.

-By age 3, your child may start to seek out other people to play with, but not know how to share with them or take turns.
-You’ll probably notice how play consists of pretending, dressing up and otherwise being creative.
+At age three your child may start to seek out other people to play with, but not know how to share with them or take turns.
+You’ll probably notice how play consists of pretending, dressing up, and being creative.
 Now is a good time to guide your child through understanding emotions, so point out different feelings being experienced by characters in books and television shows.

-By age 4, your child will probably enjoy playing in a group, especially with people his or her own age.
+Your child will probably enjoy playing in a group, especially with people his or her age.
 This is why many children begin to play on a sports team at this age, but it makes sense to choose teams that aren’t overly restrictive with rules.
-Children typically do better with sharing by this age, and of being cooperative, physically affectionate — and more independent.
+Children typically do better with sharing by this age, and with being cooperative, physically affectionate — and more independent.

 Choosing Activities to Help Your Toddler Socialize